 Soliris is the first and only therapy approved for the treatment of patients with PNH, a debilitating and life-threatening ultra-rare blood disorder in which an acquired genetic deficiency causes uncontrolled complement activation which leads to life-threatening complications.
 We continue to work with researchers to expand the base of knowledge in PNH and the utility of Soliris to treat patients with PNH.
-In 2013, the EC extended the Soliris label to include pediatric patients with PNH.
-The Committee for Medicinal Products for Human Use (CHMP) recommends that the renewal be granted with unlimited validity.
 Additionally, we are sponsoring a multinational registry to gather information regarding the natural history of patients with PNH and the longer term outcomes during Soliris treatment.